hazelmayank/conekt-ai-backend/API_DOCUMENTATION.md

 ### Important Notes:

 1. **Phone Number Format:** Must be in E.164 format (`+91XXXXXXXXXX`)
-2. **Start Dates:** Campaigns can only start on 1st or 15th of the month
+2. **Start Dates:** Campaigns can only start on 1st or 15th of the month, but can be any past, present, or future date.
 3. **Route Capacity:** Maximum 7 concurrent campaigns per route
 4. **Video Requirements:** Only video files, max 100MB, automatically scaled to 1080p
 5. **Authentication:** JWT tokens expire in 7 days